When to visit the vet?

 Symptoms

-The symptoms of a vaccine-associated fibrosarcoma can vary, but are often based on the physical presence of the tumorA tumor is an abnormal growth of tissue that can be benign or malignant.
+The symptoms of a vaccine-associated fibrosarcoma can vary but are often based on the physical presence of the tumorA tumor is an abnormal growth of tissue that can be benign or malignant.
 Tumors can develop in any part of the body and affect various functions..
-Often, owners notice a firm, often painless swelling at the site of a previous vaccinationVaccination is the process of administering a vaccine to develop immunity against a specific infectious disease.
+Owners frequently notice a firm, often painless and poorly movable swelling at the site of a previous vaccinationVaccination is the process of administering a vaccine to develop immunity against a specific infectious disease.
 It is one of the most effective methods of prevention of infectious diseases..

 Diagnosis

-Imaging techniques such as X-rays, ultrasoundUltrasound refers to sound waves that are above the hearing threshold of the human ear.
+Imaging procedures such as X-rayX-ray is an imaging technique that uses X-rays to create images of the inside of the body.
+It is often used to diagnose bone fractures, lung diseases, and other conditions., ultrasoundUltrasound refers to sound waves that are above the hearing threshold of the human ear.
 In medicine, ultrasound is used for diagnostic imaging procedures to visualize internal organs, tissues, and blood flow., or MRI can be used to assess the extent of the tumorA tumor is an abnormal growth of tissue that can be benign or malignant.
 Tumors can develop in any part of the body and affect various functions. and possible metastasesA metastasis is a secondary tumor that originates from a primary, malignant tumor in another part of the body.
 Metastases indicate that cancer has spread in the body..
-This is important to develop the best treatment strategy.
+This is important for developing the best treatment strategy.

 Therapy